ajosedev/knowledge/zettel/20211103130241-module-federation-deep-dive.md

 - Import code from other builds at runtime
 - Share vendor code dynamically at runtime
 - Allows microfrontends to work like a monolith
-- Improve DX without comprimising UX
+- Improve DX without compromising UX
 - Works in any JS environment

 ## Share scope